Chantier de l'Atlantique

 Mistral is built to the classification of Paris-based society Bureau Veritas, and is the largest French-flagged cruiseship built since the France in 1961.

-With a cruising speed of 19.5 knots, the ship has a maximum speed of 21.5 knots.
+With a cruising speed of 19.5k, the ship has a maximum speed of 21.5k.

 The vessel is equipped with a pair of folding Mitsubishi fin stabilisers.

 Passenger and service elevators, provisions stores and associated refrigeration machinery were supplied by MacGregor.

 The vessel has a double occupancy passenger capacity of 1,196 and carries a crew of 473.

 Mistral has 598 cabins arranged over eight hotel decks each of which is named after European towns and cities: Paris, Rome, London, Berlin, Brussels, Athens, Cannes and Madrid.
 Cabins are split into ten categories mainly dependent on location.